monochandan/Research-Case-Study-University-of-Trier-/README.md

 # Resilience Analysis of Traffic Infrastructure using Loss of Serviceability Index

-##### -- This paper discusses a method to evaluate how well traffic infrastructure can handle disruptions, like floods, by looking at the loss of serviceability.
+##### -- This paper discusses a novel method to evaluate how well traffic infrastructure can handle disruptions, like floods, by looking at the loss of serviceability.
 They applied this method to a case study in Trier, Germany, finding that the Kaiser-Wilhelm Brücke bridge was the most critical area affected by flooding.

 ##### -- The paper introduces a methodology using Loss of Serviceability (LoS) to assess traffic infrastructure resilience during disruptive events, demonstrated in a flooded area in Trier, Germany.